 Declaring variables in C

-In C programming a variable must be declared prior to its use, so that compiler can know about the referential name we are using for a memory location.
+In C programming language, you must declare a variable prior to use.
+Variable declaration informs the compiler about referential name we are using for a memory location.

 Syntax to declare variables